cheloghm/Poseidon/Docs/CodeStyleGuide.md

 ## Architecture & Structure

-The Poseidon project follows a layered architecture with separation of concerns between different layers:
+The Poseidon project follows a **layered architecture** to ensure separation of concerns:

-- **Controllers**: Handle HTTP requests and return responses.
+- **Controllers**: Handle HTTP requests and delegate processing to services.
-- **Services**: Contain business logic.
-Controllers delegate work to services.
+- **Services**: Contain business logic and interact with repositories.
-- **Repositories**: Handle data access and interaction with MongoDB.
+- **Repositories**: Manage data access and communication with MongoDB.
-- **DTOs**: Used to transfer data between layers (e.g., between controllers and services).
+- **DTOs (Data Transfer Objects)**: Facilitate data transfer between layers.
-- **Models**: Represent the data stored in MongoDB.
+- **Models**: Represent data entities stored in MongoDB.
-- **Utilities**: Provide helper functions and utilities such as JWT handling and password hashing.
+- **Utilities**: Provide helper functions like JWT handling and password hashing.
+- **Event Handlers**: Manage events triggered by specific actions.
+- **Middlewares**: Implement cross-cutting concerns like error handling and rate limiting.

 ### Dependency Injection

-All services, repositories, and utilities must be registered in `Program.cs` via dependency injection (DI).
-Always prefer **constructor injection** over service location.
+- Register all services, repositories, and utilities in `Program.cs` using dependency injection.
+- Prefer **constructor injection** to promote loose coupling and easier testing.

 ---

 ## Unit Testing

-Unit tests ensure that each individual component works as expected.
-Follow these guidelines for writing unit tests:
+Unit tests verify the functionality of individual components in isolation.
+Follow these guidelines when writing unit tests:

-1. **Test Method Names**: Use a descriptive naming pattern for test methods:
-   - `MethodName_StateUnderTest_ExpectedBehavior`
+1. **Descriptive Test Method Names**: Clearly indicate the purpose and expected outcome.

    **Example**: `CreatePassenger_ValidData_ReturnsCreatedPassenger()`

-2. **Test Structure**: Use the **Arrange-Act-Assert** pattern in tests:
+2. **Test Structure**: Use the **Arrange-Act-Assert** pattern.
-   - **Arrange**: Set up the objects and prepare the necessary data.
+   - **Arrange**: Set up the necessary objects and state.
-   - **Act**: Perform the action you want to test.
+   - **Act**: Execute the method being tested.
-   - **Assert**: Verify that the action produces the expected result.
+   - **Assert**: Verify the outcome.

-3. **Mocking Dependencies**: Use mocking libraries (e.g., Moq) to mock dependencies such as services and repositories.

-4. **Edge Cases**: Always test edge cases, including invalid inputs and error scenarios.
+3. **Mock Dependencies**: Utilize mocking frameworks like **Moq** to simulate dependencies, ensuring tests remain isolated.

+4. **Cover Edge Cases**: Test scenarios with invalid inputs or unexpected conditions to ensure robustness.

 ---

 ## Version Control

-Follow these version control guidelines to maintain a clean and organized Git repository:
+Maintain a clean and organized Git repository by following these version control practices:

-1. **Commit Messages**: Use clear and concise commit messages.
-Use the following structure:
+1. **Commit Messages**: Write clear and concise commit messages using the following structure:
-   - `Feature/bugfix: What was done`
+   - `Feature/bugfix: Brief description of the change`

    **Example**: `Feature: Implement user registration and login functionality`

 2. **Branching Strategy**:
    - `main`: Production-ready code.
-   - `dev`: In-progress development.
-All features and bug fixes should branch from here.
+   - `dev`: Ongoing development and integration.
-   - Feature branches: Each new feature or bugfix should be developed in its own branch.
+   - **Feature Branches**: Create separate branches for each new feature or bug fix.

-3. **Pull Requests**: All code should be reviewed via pull requests before merging into the `main` branch.
-Ensure that your pull request includes:
+3. **Pull Requests**:
+   - All code changes must be reviewed through pull requests before merging.
-   - A description of what the code does.
+   - Include a descriptive title and detailed description of the changes.
-   - A link to any relevant issue or feature request.
+   - Reference related issues or feature requests.
-   - Any screenshots or test results, if applicable.
+   - Ensure all tests pass before merging.

 ---

 ## Conclusion

-By following this Code Style Guide, we ensure that the Poseidon project remains clean, scalable, and maintainable.
-Developers should always prioritize code readability, simplicity, and consistency.
-If you’re ever unsure of a decision, refer back to this guide or consult with the team.
+Adhering to this **Code Style Guide** ensures that the Poseidon API Orchestrator remains clean, consistent, and maintainable.
+By following these conventions and best practices, contributors can enhance the codebase's readability and reliability, fostering a collaborative and efficient development environment.

+---

+Feel free to reach out to the project maintainers if you have any questions or need further clarification on any of these guidelines.